-Born in Tel Aviv, Israel, Mr. Shihor was a recipient of America-Israel Cultural Foundation scholarships from the age of 12.
-At 15, he came to the United States to study with Jorge Bolet at the Curtis Institute of Music and later graduated from the Juilliard School in New York.
-He also studied under Emanuel Krasovsky and Russell Sherman.
+Born in Tel Aviv, Israel, where he studied with Dr. Emanuel Krasovsky, Mr. Shihor was a recipient of America-Israel Cultural Foundation scholarships from the age of 12.
+At 15, he came to the United States to study at the Curtis Institute of Music in Philadelphia under the legendary pianist Jorge Bolet and later graduated from the Juilliard School in New York City where his teacher was the renowned pedagogue Russell Sherman.

 Ory Shihor is a Bösendorfer and Yamaha artist.